cn0047/stash/ed/db.mongodb/replication.md

 It's possible to use different engines for different nodes!

-When node comes back up as a secondary and oplog has looped- the entire db will be copied from primary.
+When node comes back up as a secondary and oplog has looped - the entire db will be copied from primary.

 Minimal Replica Set in mongo: